xLeachimx/masteroids/design/gameplay.md

 - The Player will continue to be presented levels until the Player loses
 - The Player will lose the game when they have no lives remaining
 - The Player will be required to press a key before a new level starts.
+- The Game will start at a main menu screen
+- The Main Menu will contain the following options:
+  - Start, which starts a run
+  - Instructions which details how to play
+  - Quit which stops the game running

 ## Secondary Mechanics